 Advocates and Stalking Safety Planning

 While victims can make safety plans on their own, it is often helpful to enlist the assistance of trained professionals such as advocates and law enforcement officers.
 These professionals can help a victim devise a safety plan to address each unique situation and circumstance, and determine which options will most enhance their safety.
 Victim advocates can be found in local domestic violence and rape crisis programs, as well as in victim assistance programs in local prosecutors’ offices and in some law enforcement agencies.
-If you do not know how to find an advocate, contact the National Center for Victims of Crime for free and confidential services at 1-800-FYI-CALL or firstname.lastname@example.org.
+If you do not know how to find an advocate, contact the Victim Connect Resource Center for free and confidential services at 855-4-VICTIM (855-484-2846) or victimconnect.org/.